 Hopefully, this advice will help you increase personal effectiveness in your team and improve performance across the board.
 Let me know if you try the tips, or if you have any of your own to share.

 This is the latest in a series of articles I am writing about personal effectiveness.
-To read previous articles visit my LinkedIn page and to make sure you don’t miss any future updates be sure to subscribe to my newsletter.
+To read previous articles visit my LinkedIn page.